 To define the scope within the Gap Analysis we look at what processes need to be included and described within the free IOS 9001 2015 procedures.
 The output is a draft process map.
-Next we examine each clause of the ISO 9000 standard.
+Next we examine each clause of the ISO 9001 standard.
 There are 136 “shall” statements that we count to see which ones apply and how an organization may be conforming.
-These shall statements include 21 required records, six required procedures, a Quality assurance policy statement and procedures, and many process requirements that must be fulfilled, but there is a lot of leeway on how you might fulfill those requirements.
+These shall statements include 24 required documented information, Quality assurance policy statement and procedures, and many process requirements that must be fulfilled, but there is a lot of leeway on how you might fulfill those requirements.

 For example, collecting customer feedback is a required process or that processes must be measured is a requirement, but how you do this is totally up to you.
 You do not have to write a procedure for this or keep a record of measurements.
 As odd as this sounds you have to free your mind of paper solutions and think of visual or electronic methods that could accomplish this.

-The output of the ISO Quality “shall” count is a histogram that shows you how your organization stacks up, clause by clause, and a list of possible exclusions of areas within clause seven that may not apply.
-Each exclusion claimed will require a proper justification within the Quality manual.
+The output of the ISO Quality “shall” count is a histogram that shows you how your organization stacks up, clause by clause, and a list of possible exclusions of areas within clause eight that may not apply.
+Each exclusion claimed will require a proper justification within the Quality manual or scope document.
 In the Gap Analysis phase we should be able to give you an idea on possible exclusions.

 A Bizmanualz ISO Gap Analysis assesses the current state of the organization (situation analysis) and produce a baseline for comparison to the target goals and objectives.
 For example, implementing an ISO 9001 QMS in 30 days is more effort than implementing an effective management system in 180 days.